TomGranot/sentdexworkarounds/README.md

 This is due to a change (which, as it turns out, [happens quite often at Yahoo!](https://www.elitetrader.com/et/threads/old-yahoo-finance-page-any-way-to-access-it.301296/#post-4306183)) to the "Key Statistics" page.

-When you inspect a certain element (Say, Enterprise Value/EVITDA) with FireBug (Firefox) /Developer Tools (Chrome) you can clearly see the value in the inspector's panel.
+When you inspect a certain element (Say, Enterprise Value/EBITDA) with FireBug (Firefox)/Developer Tools (Chrome) you can clearly see the value in the inspector's panel.
 However, when right-clicking and then pressing "View Source", that number is gone.

 Fortunately for us, there is a solution: Yahoo!
 Finance has a JSON (and also CSV, but we're gonna stick with JSON for now) API that lets us get all the data we need (and so much more ....).